 RV weather safety guide: How to survive extreme heat, cold, and high winds

 Traveling in an RV offers freedom and flexibility, but extreme weather can quickly turn that freedom into a challenge.
 From scorching heat in the desert to subzero temperatures in the mountains, RVers need to be prepared for conditions that traditional homes are better equipped to handle.
+Having boondocked in both the desert and at higher elevations, heat and cold feel much different in an RV than in a traditional, well-insulated house.

 Understanding extreme weather risks for RVers